dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 for the list of base class and interfaces.
 This is, however, not part of what this DIP proposes.

-The author was made aware of this ambiguity by the D Forum user named Tim in [this thread](https://forum.dlang.org/post/gitxzhsdymuehuakdvew@forum.dlang.org) and thanks Tim for his help.
+The author was made aware of this ambiguity by the D Forum user named Tim in [this Forum post](https://forum.dlang.org/post/gitxzhsdymuehuakdvew@forum.dlang.org) and thanks Tim for his help.

 #### Align and Extern